Uniswap/docs/docs/contracts/uniswapx/guides/createFiller.md

 sidebar_position: 1
 ---

+### Get in touch

+For notifications from the Uniswap team on changes to filler set ups, join the [UniswapX Fillers - Announcements channel](https://t.me/uniswapx_fillers).
+For questions and discussion around integrations, join [UniswapX Fillers - Discussion](https://t.me/uniswapx_fillers_discussion).

 # Integrating as a Filler

 There are two components to integrating as a filler: defining a filler execution strategy and retrieving & executing discovered orders.